King's High School, Dunedin: Facilities

 King's High School was re-built across almost a decade in the mid-1990s.
 The school has separate sports facilities, a purpose-built catering suite and performing arts centre.
 The school also has a camp and classroom off-site in Warrington, north of Dunedin, which students in year nine visit for their school camp.

 In 2006, King's High School (along with Queen's) added a multimillion-dollar performing arts centre, with a capacity of almost 500.
 The facility is used by both schools, and the surrounding community.
 In 2010, renovations were made to the schools gymnasium.
 Later in 2018, renovations took place in the art department with plans for additional upgrading.

 House system

 New students to King's are placed into one of four houses – Tudor, Windsor, Stuart or Hanover, based on the Historic English royal houses.
 Throughout the year, juniors and seniors compete in many sports, cultural and performance based activities.
 In term four, the house with the most points wins the 'House shield'.

 Some events include: rugby sevens, football, basketball, athletics, cross country, softball, singing, haka competition, debating and chess.
 Athletics, Cross Country, Singing and the haka competition are all full school, compulsory events worth double house points.
 All other interhouse events are optional and done at lunchtime.

-Extracurricular activities

-King's has many extramural competitions with Southland Boys' High School, Otago Boys' High School, Waitaki Boys' High School and Shirley Boys' High School.
-Since the opening of the performing arts center in 2006, King's and Queen's have staged several musicals.